-Triple Weave - The most superior lining available, Triple Weave linings are mildew resistant, machine washable and offers superior insulation as well as 60-70% light block-out.
+Triple Weave - The most superior lining available, Triple Weave linings are mildew resistant, machine washable and offers superior insulation and 60-70% light block out.

 Thermal 3 Pass Coated - This option offers the same thermal lining and insulation performance as the Triple Weave but doesn’t perform as well against mildew.
 This is the ideal option for shift or night workers, bedrooms for babies and young children with its 100% light block out properties.

 Why you should consider shutters:

 - Easily direct light in a room.